UnNetHack/UnNetHack/doc/README-convict.txt

 Guards: Guards (town watch and vault guards) who see a Convict will recognize him from wanted posters, and immediately become hostile.

+Hunger: Convicts start on the verge of hungry, but the effects of hunger kick in a bit more slowly for this role, due to their learned tolerance of inadequate nutrition.

 Weapon Skills: